saw303/gradle-java-rest-api/README.md

 ## Getting started

 The Gradle plugin is hosted my private Bintray repository https://dl.bintray.com/saw303/gradle-plugins.
 In order to get this running with Gradle you need to declare that repository and apply the plugin.
+If you feel uncomfortable on relying on a private repository feel free to create a mirror for it.

 ```
 buildscript {